Canada's Team Brad Gushue now 7-1 at men's curling worlds after wins over Netherlands, Korea | TSN

 Canada started strong against South Korea but gave up a deuce in the fourth end and took a 4-3 lead into the mid-game break.
 Park missed a double-takeout in the sixth end to set up Gushue for a pair.

-Down three with hammer coming home in the 10th, Park rolled out on his first shot — a hit-and-roll attempt — and the South Koreans conceded.
+Down three with hammer in the 10th, Park rolled out on his first shot — a hit-and-roll attempt — and the South Koreans conceded.

 The top two seeds will earn direct berths to the semifinals.
 The other four playoff teams will play qualification games.